-- An Agency will not acquire property if the negotiations fail to reach an amicable agreement, and the owner of such property is informed in writing; and - An Agency will inform the owner in writing of what it believes to be the fair market value of the property. - 2) Acquisitions for CDBG-DR funded programs or projects that are undertaken by an Agency that does not have the authority of eminent domain are not subject to the aforementioned real property acquisition requirements at Subpart B, provided that such agency shall: - Prior to making an offer for the property, clearly advise the owner that it is unable to acquire the property if negotiations fail to result in an agreement; and - Inform the owner in writing of what it believes to be the market value of the property. - 3) The acquisition of real property from a Federal Agency, State, or State Agency, if the Agency desiring to make the purchase does not have authority to acquire the property through condemnation.
+- An Agency will not acquire property if the negotiations fail to reach an amicable agreement, and the owner of such property is informed in writing; and - An Agency will inform the owner in writing of what it believes to be the property's fair market value. - 2) Acquisitions for CDBG-DR funded programs or projects that are undertaken by an Agency that does not have the authority of eminent domain are not subject to the aforementioned real property acquisition requirements at Subpart B, provided that such Agency shall: - Prior to making an offer to acquire the property, clearly advise the owner that it is unable to acquire the property if negotiations fail to result in an agreement; and - Inform the owner in writing of what it believes to be the property's fair market value. - 3) The acquisition of real property from a Federal Agency, State, or State Agency, if the Agency desiring to make the purchase, does not have authority to acquire the property through condemnation.

 In situations where a property owner resides on the property subject to an application to a CDBG-DR Program that would result in acquisition, such as the R3 Program, the acquisition is voluntary so long as the requirements above are met.
 No property will be acquired through involuntary purchase or eminent domain or condemnation if negotiations for acquisition fail to result in an agreement.
-Owners of such properties acquired voluntarily by PRDOH are not considered displaced persons, (see 49 C.F.R § 24.2(a)(9)(ii)(E) or (H)), and as such, are not entitled to relocation assistance benefits under URA.
-However, tenants in such properties may be eligible for optional relocation assistance benefits.
-More information about relocation benefits for such tenant can be found under the Relocation Requirements of this Guide.
+Owners of such properties acquired voluntarily by PRDOH are not considered displaced persons (see 49 C.F.R § 24.2(a)(9)(ii)(E) or (H)), and as such, are not entitled to relocation assistance benefits under URA.
+However, tenants in such properties may be eligible for relocation assistance benefits.
+More information about relocation benefits for such tenants can be found under the General Relocation Requirements of this Guide.

-As per Article 1331 of the Puerto Rico Civil Code, Act No. 55-2020, a lessee (tenant) is a person who acquires the use and benefit of a good in exchange of a particular price.
+As per Article 1331 of the Puerto Rico Civil Code, Act No. 55-2020, 31 L.P.R.A. §10101, a lessee (tenant) is a person who, under a lease, and on a temporary basis, acquires the use and enjoyment of a property in exchange for a particular price.

-The basic steps for the voluntary purchase of property are outlined below:
+The basic steps for the voluntary purchase of a property are outlined below: